saucelabs/sauce-docs/docs/dev/error-messages.md

 **Description**

-The capabilities you've supplied include a URL to a mobile application to install and test.
-This may be a URL pointing to [Application Storage](/mobile-apps/app-storage), or a hosted app online.
-When we started your test, we were unable to correctly download a valid application from that URL.
-We may have been able to download something, but that something was not a valid application.
+The capabilities you've supplied include a URL to a mobile app to install and test.
+This may be a URL pointing to [App Storage](/mobile-apps/app-storage), or a hosted app online.
+When we started your test, we were unable to correctly download a valid app from that URL.
+We may have been able to download something, but that something was not a valid app.

 **Cause(s)**